Hide this page

 “Scotland’s prosecutors work with justice partners as we strive to ensure that victims are treated with dignity and respect.
 Furthermore, COPFS is committed to working with those partners to transform the way the criminal justice system deals with these cases.”

-Why the Sexual Offences Review is being done
+Why the Sexual Offences Review was done

-The Sexual Offences Review recognises the profound impact that sexual crimes have on victims and on society and the fact that, in recent years, sexual offences have become about 70 per cent of the casework of Scotland’s High Court prosecutors and the number of cases has further increased in 2022.
+The Sexual Offences Review recognised the profound impact that sexual crimes have on victims and on society and the fact that, in recent years, sexual offences have become about 70 per cent of the casework of Scotland’s High Court prosecutors and the number of cases has further increased in 2022.

-The Scope of the Sexual Offences Review
+The scope of the Sexual Offences Review

-The Lord Advocate has approved the scope of the Sexual Offences Review and it is contained in a document called the Terms of Reference.
+The Lord Advocate approved the scope of the Sexual Offences Review and it is contained in a document called the Terms of Reference.

-How the Sexual Offences Review will work
+How the Sexual Offences Review worked

 About the Sexual Offences Review team